fahmiidris007/CapstoneProjectBangkit/README.md

 5. Wait for a few moments, and the app will be up and running on the emulator or connected device.

 Now you can explore and test the app's features.

-If you encounter any issues or have further questions, please feel free to reach out for assistance.

-Thank you!